lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab5.md

 ## Grading - 100 points

-You will get a 0 if you don’t write the code with only C++ headers.

 * 5 points – comments explaining what your program does
 * 5 points – indent your code so it is readable
 * 10 points – compiles successfully